TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 dom_int_num_groups_per_group_size: The number of groups to try per group size.

 dom_int_poly_order: Order of the polynomial kernle to be used for Integral domains.
+Default is 1 (linear kernel).

 dom_int_use_additive_gp: Whether or not to use an additive GP.

 dom_int_use_same_bandwidth: If true,  will use same bandwidth on all dimensions.
-Applies only
+Applies only when kernel_type is se or matern.
+Default=False.

 dom_nn_kernel_type: Kernel type for NN Domains.